What results do enterprises achieve with Microsoft consulting?

 Patterns Across Successful Enterprise Engagements

-After analyzing hundreds of enterprise Microsoft deployments over 28 years, consistent patterns emerge that separate successful engagements from failed ones.
-These are not theoretical best practices — they are lessons earned through delivery experience that directly informed the outcomes in the case studies above.
+After analyzing hundreds of enterprise Microsoft deployments over 29 years, we have identified clear patterns that set successful projects apart from unsuccessful ones.
+These insights are not just theoretical best practices.
+They are lessons learned from real delivery experiences that influenced the outcomes in the case studies above.

 Assessment Before Architecture